-Toni and her boyfriend, Ryan, were convicted of the murder and sent to prison.
+Eighteen-year-old Toni and her boyfriend, Ryan, were wrongly convicted of the murder of her younger sister.

 This is a story of lies, prison and justice.
 Toni finds herself charged with the murder of her sister, along with her boyfriend.
 She serves her sentence and toughens up, on the inside.
 When she is released, Toni slowly begins to search for the truth.

 Chevy Stevens creates a world where teenage girls bully and lie, where prison is brutal and justice is hard to come by.
 I was particularly impressed by the scenes in the prison.
 Toni was suffering from culture shock, then adapted and formed strong friendship bonds with her fellow prisoners.

 I loved the way the story moved between the past and the present.
 It took a while to work out what had happened to Toni and why she had been charged with murder.
 This added to the tension.
 This is one of those books that you cannot put down.

 I have not read any of Chevy Steven’s other books.
 I will make sure I do now.
 She tells a strong dark story and made today go very quickly.